 Monofilament stretches more than other line types, making it more difficult for bass to spit your lure during the fight.
 As such, it’s a great choice for treble-hooked lures, including lipless and diving crankbaits.
 It also floats better than fluorocarbon or braid, making it ideal for use with topwater lures.
 Berkley’s Trilene XL Monofilament is known for its strength and sensitivity.
 A new formula gives it 20 percent greater knot strength than the original formula, in addition to 50 percent greater wet strength and 20 percent more flexibility.

 The brand’s Smooth Casting treatment also helps to reduce the likelihood of tangles, twists, and kinks, helping you cast further and with greater accuracy.
 Choose from a range of different lengths and bass-appropriate pound tests (from 2 to 30 pounds), then opt for the color that best suits the fishing conditions on any given day.
 Green is perfect for fishing in heavy vegetation, while clear/blue is the winning choice when fishing in clear water on a sunny day.

 Best Fluorocarbon: P-Line Tactical Premium Fluorocarbon Line

 Once primarily used as a leader for braided line, many fishermen are now opting to fill their spools exclusively with fluorocarbon.
 It refracts light and is nearly invisible underwater, making it a superb choice for targeting pressured bass in clear water.
 The P-Line Tactical Premium Fluorocarbon Line is made from 100 percent pure premium Japanese fluorocarbon, which uses the latest raw materials and extrusion techniques to deliver exceptional strength and durability.
-It is expensive, but Amazon reviewers claim the cost is justified with some labeling it the “best bass line out there”.

 Best Braid: Spiderwire Stealth Fishing Line